-Amazon Sellers: Inventory Tips & Tactics for 2021 Success
+Amazon Sellers: Inventory Tips & Tactics For 2024 Success

 This means you will get more movement focusing solely on the first two components rather than spreading your efforts equally across all four elements.

 During the height of the pandemic, Amazon changed the minimum IPI to 500.
-Recently, they reduced the minimum IPI back to 450.
-However, Amazon can increase or decrease that minimum at any point in time.
+IT has since reduced the minimum IPI back to 400.

+However, Amazon can increase or decrease the minimum IPI desired score at any point in time.

-For this reason, we advise our clients to aim for a total Inventory Performance Index of 600.
+For this reason, we advise our clients to aim for a total IPI of 600.

-Your minimum goal should be working towards at least 50 points over the current IPI requirement.
+Your minimum goal should be achieving at least 50 points over the current IPI requirement.

 Some product mixes make maintaining a high IPI easier than others.
-If you are a small brand with a small number of products that move consistently, for example, your IPI will generally tend to be higher.
+For example, if you are a small brand with many products that move consistently, your IPI will generally tend to be higher.

 If you are a seller with a large product mix that changes often, it is the most challenging to manage.

-If you’re currently experiencing an inventory limit, Amazon does not provide a way to appeal the decision.

-There’s no direct department that you can reach to escalate your concern.
-You will simply have to manage through the next quarter with the lower storage limit.
+It is important to remember that if the storage limit increase request gets approved, your account is subject to paying a “reservation fee” for each cubic foot of capacity requested, and it will get charged at the end of the specified period.

+Such fee is subject to a credit depending on your sales achieved during the period (performance credits are earned at $0.15 for every dollar of sales you generate using the additional capacity.)

-You can continue to sell Merchant Fulfilling items using other 3p sellers to move your inventory, or simply send in small shipments of your fastest, most profitable inventory into Amazon.
+Another alternative is to continue selling items via merchant fulfillment or using other third-party sellers to move your inventory or send small shipments of your fastest, most profitable inventory to Amazon.

 Further down in this article, we will highlight what you can do when your inventory performance is low, you are facing potential inventory limits, or if you’re new to Amazon.